Why rage against the machine when you can instead wage kindness towards the machine?

 It starts at the individual level and then works up the chain with compassion and actions.

 So if kindness doesn’t work well in changing how people at the top act kindly: how do you face the system with kindness?
-More importantly how does a person react when working bottom up isn’t enough on its own?
+More importantly, how does a person react when working bottom up isn’t enough on its own?

 To apply kindness to a social system means to create respect first.

-Lets be honest kindness is not respected by many people in power.
+Let’s be honest kindness is not respected by many people in power.

 Sadly all too often people in power abuse power and take power away from those with less power.
 So the first step to work towards kindness is to improve personal power.
-Once you are strong then help your neighbors become strong.
+Once you are strong, then help your neighbors become strong.
 Together you stand up and create respect by standing against injustice.
-Only after you have gained respect from those in power will they begin to return kindness back to you.
+Only after you have gained respect from those in power will they begin to return kindness to you.

 Fighting with kindness means pushing in a manner to gain respect.
-This unfortunately often does mean resisting all social measures that take away personal power.
+This unfortunately, often does mean resisting all social measures that take away personal power.
 Civil disobedience, rejecting misuse of power, economic boycotts, being loud and strong are some of the valid kind approaches to resolve out systemic prejudice.
 To have kindness towards a person in power is to be in your own power while working with them.

 Waiting for someone high up to save you will never work.
-The people need to share in power together so that power in turn will be respected and then acknowledged by the leaders.
+The people need to share in power together so that power, in turn, will be respected and then acknowledged by the leaders.

-This doesn’t necessarily mean fighting with force all the time, since if you fight someone with power they will double down on the force they use against you.
+This doesn’t necessarily mean fighting with force all the time, since if you fight someone with power, they will double down on the force they use against you.
 This means picking and choosing your fights with awareness.
 We should support each other in the fights we may have, but in the end, in kindness, we fight the fights which are in our hearts to back fully and that build up support.
-Otherwise you won’t withstand what gets thrown at you.
+Otherwise, you won’t withstand what gets thrown at you.

 Today we are in a situation where we might need to do more.
 We still need to work in kindness at a person to person level.
-We can’t underestimate how important it is to help people at the personal level.
+We can’t underestimate how important it is to help people at a personal level.
 Yet the complexity of our world and scale of problems we face have exceeded common sense kindness.
 So this means also pushing up the chain more than we normally would in better times.

 Ironically you cannot in kindness help a person who accepts their abuse, when they are actively giving their power away.
-You can only help in kindness when a person is ready to break free or be in their own power.
+You can only help in kindness when a person is ready to break free or be in their power.

 This means we cannot fight another person’s fight.
 We fight our own fights.

 Another issue is this: what is kind to a society or a small group of people in power is often unkind to the common man or the rest of society.
-Yes, today we are in a situation that our leaders are abusing the general population.
-Unfortunately what is good for the leadership collective at the moment isn’t good for the larger collective of humanity.
+Yes, today, we are in a situation that our leaders are abusing the general population.
+Unfortunately, what is good for the leadership collective at the moment isn’t good for the larger collective of humanity.

-So appealing with logic won’t sway those in power because it would undercut their own power.
+So appealing with logic won’t sway those in power because it would undercut their power.
 So appealing to those with power won’t work when their power isn’t connected to you.
-Lets again be honest: most people in power are beholdened to corporations, personal relations and other backers and not to us the people.
+Lets again be honest: most people in power are beholden to corporations, personal relations and other backers and not to us the people.